Quercetin For Dogs

 The best way to protect your dog from an allergic response is to make sure your pet avoids the allergen, but it can be difficult to determine what’s causing an allergy in a dog.
 An allergy is the immune system's response to a "dangerous" or "harmful" substance.
 The immune system tries to get rid of the substance and a variety of skin, respiratory and digestive symptoms appear.
 A reaction to seasonal allergens can be similar to a food allergy or flea allergy dermatitis.

 - Seasonal Environmental Allergies

-Some of the most common causes of seasonal environmental allergies in dogs include dust, dust mites, pollen and grass.
+Some of the most common causes of seasonal environmental allergies in dogs include dust, dust mites, mold, pollen and grass.
 These irritants are more prolific during certain times of the year, and your dog's reaction can be exacerbated if it spends a lot of time outdoors.

 - Flea Allergy Dermatitis (FAD)

 Flea allergy dermatitis occurs when a dog's immune system is hypersensitive to the antigen or protein in the flea saliva.
 One flea bite can cause intense itching that can last for days.
 This can be difficult to diagnose, as there does not need to be a flea infestation; it can be from one single flea.